 In Kent and Medway, your antenatal care is based on national recommendations and will include:

-• a booking appointment where your midwife will discuss your health and wellbeing in-depth to plan your antenatal care
+• a booking appointment where your midwifery team will discuss your health and wellbeing in-depth to plan your antenatal care

 • a scan to date the pregnancy, detect twin pregnancies and check your baby is growing well